github/developer.github.com/content/guides/using-ssh-agent-forwarding.md

 Here are some things to look out for when troubleshooting SSH agent forwarding.

+### You must be using an SSH URL to check out code

+SSH forwarding only works with SSH URLs - not http URLs.
+Check the `.git/config` on your server, and ensure the URL is an SSH-style URL like below (substituting `yourAccount` and `yourProject` as necessary).:

+    [remote "origin"]
+        url = git@github.com:yourAccount/yourProject.git
+        fetch = +refs/heads/*:refs/remotes/origin/*

 ### Your SSH keys must work locally

 Before you can make your keys work through agent forwarding, they must work locally first.
 [Our guide on generating SSH keys][generating-keys] can help you set up your SSH keys locally.